 Sean Thomas Boyt

-Sean's work has been presented at Omaha Under the Radar Festival, Triskelion Arts CollabFest and Summer Shake-Up (NYC), Philadelphia Fringe Festival, Links Hall's THAW (CHI), Dixon Place (NYC), Sh*t Gold (SEA), Petworth First Friday (DC), Percussive Arts Society International Convention, Get Pegged Cabaret (PHL), Collage Festival, LOUi (IA), Ten Tiny Performances, 60x60 Dance (NYC), SCI New Music Symposium, WAXWorks (NYC), The Wilma Theater, Ready or Not (NYC), Cross Rhythms (PHL), SoLow Fest (PHL), Future Interstates (MN), IC Open City, Koresh Artist Showcase (PHL), 24+24 (IA), NACHMO, H-O-T Series, new music|OLD CITY, Philadelphia Free Form Festival, Four Tuesdays, Movement Research (NYC), iHearIC, Jennifer Muller's Hatch Presenting Series, IUCC Experimental Microcinema (IC), ETC. Series (PHL), Border Conjure Dazzle, IDA Black Box Showcase, Green Space's Fertile Ground (NYC), InHale Performance Series (PHL), FringeArts Scratch Night (PHL), The Painted Bride Arts Center, and OCGOPF, as well as at various colleges and universities in concerts and tours.
+Sean's work has been presented at Omaha Under the Radar Festival, Triskelion Arts CollabFest, Comedy in Dance Festival, Summer Shake-Up (NYC), Philadelphia Fringe Festival, The Barnes Foundation, Spoke The Hub's Solo Fancy (NYC), and Winter Follies (NYC), HOT!
+Festival (NYC), Orchestra 2001 (PHL), Links Hall's THAW (CHI), Dixon Place (NYC), Sh*t Gold (SEA), Petworth First Friday (DC), Percussive Arts Society International Convention (IND), Get Pegged Cabaret (PHL), Third Life Series (BOS), Collage Festival, LOUi (IA), Ten Tiny Performances, 60x60 Dance (NYC), dadamobile (BOS), ReFocus Film Festival (IC), Iowa Dance Festival (IC), The Mirage (IC), West Philly Porchfest (PHL), SCI New Music Symposium (IC), WAXWorks (NYC), The Wilma Theater (PHL), The Brick (NYC), The Creators Collective (NYC), Dissolving Doors Festival (PHL), Ready or Not (NYC), Old City Fest (PHL), Cross Rhythms (PHL), SoLow Fest (PHL), Future Interstates (MN), Leah Stein Studio Works (PHL), IC Open City, The Ethical Society, Koresh Artist Showcase (PHL), Poetico Collective (PHL), Barnes Foundation (PHL), thINKingDANCE, 24+24 (IA), NACHMO, Dance Exchange (DC), The Craft (NYC), H-O-T Series, new music|OLD CITY, Philadelphia Free Form Festival, the Icebox Project Space (PHL), Four Tuesdays (NYC), BarCamp Philly (PHL), Movement Research (NYC), iHearIC, Jennifer Muller's Hatch Presenting Series (NYC), IUCC Experimental Microcinema (IC), Artblog, ETC. Series (PHL), Border Conjure Dazzle at Vox Populi, A Series of Informal Events, Poor People's Army (PHL), IDA Black Box Showcase, Hancher (IC), Green Space's Fertile Ground (NYC), InHale Performance Series (PHL), International Writing Program (IC), Scratch Night (PHL), Social Distancing Festival, Base Art Space (SEA), Philadelphia Dance Day (PHL), The Painted Bride Arts Center, You Can't Fail, August Dance Festival (DSM), and OCGOPF (PHL), as well as at various colleges and universities in concerts and tours.

-Previously, he danced with Ballet Minnesota under the artistic direction of Andrew Rist.
-There, he performed in soloist roles such as the Nutcracker Prince in The Classic Nutcracker and the Bluebird in The Sleeping Beauty, as well as danced in Mozart's 40th Symphony and George Gerschwin's Rhapsody in Blue.
+Previously, they danced with Ballet Minnesota under the artistic direction of Andrew Rist.
+There, Sean performed in soloist roles such as the Nutcracker Prince in The Classic Nutcracker and the Bluebird in The Sleeping Beauty, as well as danced in Mozart's 40th Symphony and George Gerschwin's Rhapsody in Blue.
 With Ballet Minnesota, Sean also worked with Kari Jensen Milich's Moving Arts Ensemble in A Single Thought, Amplified.

 Prior to dancing professionally, Sean Thomas Boyt trained at Capital City Dance Center in Des Moines, Iowa with Emery and Melissa Uyehara.
-There, he danced the roles of Basilio in Don Quixote, Solor in La Bayadere, Prince Siegfried in Swan Lake, James Ruben in La Sylphide, the Peasant Pas de Deux in Giselle, and Bluebird in The Sleeping Beauty.
+There, they danced the roles of Basilio in Don Quixote, Solor in La Bayadere, Prince Siegfried in Swan Lake, James Ruben in La Sylphide, the Peasant Pas de Deux in Giselle, and Bluebird in The Sleeping Beauty.
 Sean spent summers across the nation on scholarship training at various intensive courses including School of American Ballet, San Francisco Ballet School, and Milwaukee Ballet School.

 Sean Thomas Boyt's collection of choreographic, artistic, and collaborative work.